laksh-infinity/DeploySmart/README.md

 # DeploySmart
 DeploySmart is an application to ease sys admin setup of new/reinstall computers by utilizing autounattend.xml and powershell to install applications from a list easier.

-Alright, i have tried to clean this up to the best i can (today).
+Alright, i have tried to clean this up to the best i can (today 2025-09-23).

 If you decide to run this, please do so on a localhost for now as there might be breaking changes as well as security issues involved, this is one of my first projects to this big.

-## Default admin:
+## Prerequisites:
-admin@example.com
+PHP 8.2+
-Admin123456!
+Mysql 8+

-Don't forget to change password and enable TOTP/MFA from Profile Settings.
+Apache2/Nginx

 ## How to use this: